‘What is it like playing football?’, is a question I get asked on a daily basis.

 As I mentioned before, this club has a different feeling to my previous clubs is something I have found different is having two head coaches and one assistant.
 Normally it would be the other way around with two assistants or even just one.
 It took a little getting used to but both of them have helped me in understanding the game, working on the technical side of my game and also learning small amounts of Swedish along the way.

 Adapting to the Swedish style of play hasn’t been too difficult because it is a combination of both Australian and English style of football.
-It has the technical focus of what Australian football is building and what I learned at the Newcastle Jets, but it also has the physical side of the game which I very quickly discovered in England playing at Millwall.
+It has the technical focus of what Australian football is building and what I learnt at the Newcastle Jets, but it also has the physical side of the game which I very quickly discovered in England playing at Millwall.